djplaner/memex/docs/sense/Python/exploring-australian-curriculum.md

 Perhaps the very essence of gather/weave.

+Li et al (2019) identify three types of knowledge components that make up mathematics conceptual knowledge for teaching.
+The second - being able to connect and justify the main points of a content topic, and to place it in wider contexts - is directly challenged by requiring conceptual knowledge that across different connected topics. - even suggesting it is the one with which students have the least familiarity.

 ### Clever approaches to curriculum visualisation?

 [Michaela Epstien](https://www.michaelaepstein.com.au/about) asks about ["other clever approaches to curriculum visualisation"](https://www.michaelaepstein.com.au/post/why-curriculum-visualisation-matters).
 Sparked by hearing designers talk about the impact of even the smallest combinations of words and images on meaning she asks what curriculum design tells us.
 Her response?